Fully Interactive

 Co-Founder & Chef

 Paloma loves to cook, bake, create, and experiment.
 She has a family member with celiac disease and years of experience cooking gluten-free.
 In 2017, she took a gap year from school and traveled to 25 countries with her family where she learned about many cultures and how to cook local cuisines.
 Since then, she has enjoyed teaching other kids about the food of the world through the joy of cooking and eating!
 In her free time, Paloma enjoys playing the guitar, painting watercolor landscapes, baking, and spending time with her friends and family.
-She is a recent graduate of Palo Alto High School in Palo Alto, California, and an incoming freshman at the University of California, Berkeley.
+She is a recent graduate of Palo Alto High School in Palo Alto, California, and a freshman at the University of California, Berkeley.

 Caroline Pecore